Expert Insights on Cardiac Catheterization

 Monitoring:

-After the procedure, you will be monitored closely for a period of time to ensure that there are no complications.
-This may involve staying in the hospital overnight or for a few days, depending on your condition and the type of procedure performed.
+After the procedure, you will be monitored closely to ensure no complications.
+Depending on your condition and the type of procedure performed, this may involve staying in the hospital overnight or for a few days.

 Activity Restrictions:

-Your doctor may recommend that you avoid strenuous activity, such as heavy lifting or exercise, for a certain period of time after the procedure.
+Your doctor may recommend avoiding strenuous activity, such as heavy lifting or exercise, for a certain period after the procedure.
 You should also avoid driving for at least 24 hours after the procedure, as sedatives and other medications used during the procedure can affect your ability to drive safely.

 Medications: